Frequently Asked Questions

 WHAT IS NIPT?

-NIPT is a term used in antenatal screening and can be found in a sample of a mother’s blood.
-It examines DNA in the chromosomes that originate from a baby’s placenta and with today’s technology.
-It is used to identify whether you are at an increased risk of giving birth to a child with a genetic disorder.
-There are 2 chromosomes in a set and a person usually has 46 sets of chromosomes.
-It can detect where there are extra chromosomes Downs Syndrome or only one of a set ie. Turners Syndrome.
+NIPT is a term used for a method of genetic screening used in antenatal screening, used to screen circulating free DNA (cfDNA) which can be found in a sample of a mother’s blood.
+It examines DNA in the chromosomes that originate from a baby and with today’s technology it is used to identify the risk of whether you are at an increased risk of giving birth to a child with a genetic disorder.
+There are 2 chromosomes in a set and a person usually has 46 sets of chromosomes, 23 sets from the mother and 23 sets from the father.
+NIPT can detect where there are extra chromosomes ie with Downs Syndrome or only one of a set as with Turners Syndrome.

 WHO ARE TESTS SUITABLE FOR?

-The test is suitable for single and twin pregnancies (including vanishing twin) Please note that for non-identical twin pregnancies the NIPT test will provide the chance of a Trisomy affected pregnancy for the pregnancy and will not be able to provide a twin-specific chance
+We have tests that are suitable for both single and twin pregnancies (including vanishing twin).
+Please note the NIPT test will analyse the chance of an affected result for the pregnancy, but will not be able to provide a twin-specific chance.

 NIPT involves a quick blood sample from the arm, making it safe and easy for you and your baby.
-Your sample is then sent to a lab, where a technician will look at the DNA in your blood for signs of genetic abnormalities.
+Your sample is then sent to a laboratory where a technician will look at the DNA in your blood for signs of genetic abnormalities.
 Once the result of your test is analysed the laboratory will determine whether you are placed in the LOWER or HIGHER chance category.
-This will indicate whether diagnostic testing is needed to confirm the result.
-Result times can vary between 3-14 working days depending on the level and analysis method of the test you choose.
-ALL results are delivered personally to you by telephone and a laboratory report is provided by email.
+This can be used to indicate whether further diagnostic testing should be taken to confirm the result.
+Result times can vary between 3-10 working days depending on the test chosen and the analysis method of the test.
+ALL TRIMESTER test results are delivered personally to you by a medical professional.

 WHEN CAN NIPT TESTS BE PERFORMED?